Economy of Seychelles: Tourism and fishing

 Tourism is one of the most important sectors of the economy, accounting for approximately 16.6% (2000) of GDP.
 Employment, foreign earnings, construction, banking, and commerce are all dominated by tourism-related industries.
 Tourism earned $631 million in 1999–2000.
 About 130,046 tourists visited Seychelles in 2000, 80.1% of them from Europe (United Kingdom, Italy, France, Germany, and Switzerland).

 In 2000, industrial fishing surpassed tourism as the most important foreign exchange earner.
 Manufacturing, construction, and industrial fishing, notably tuna fishing, account for about 28.8% of the GDP.
 Earnings are growing annually from licensing fees paid by foreign trawlers fishing in Seychelles' territorial waters.

-In 1995, Seychelles saw the privatization of the Seychelles Tuna Canning Factory, 60% of which was purchased by the American food company Heinz.
-Similarly, some port operations have been privatized, a trend that has been accompanied by a fall in transshipment fees and an increase in efficiency.
+In 1995, Seychelles saw the privatisation of the Seychelles Tuna Canning Factory, 60% of which was purchased by the American food company Heinz.
+Similarly, some port operations have been privatised, a trend that has been accompanied by a fall in transshipment fees and an increase in efficiency.
 Overall, this has sparked a recovery in port services following a drastic fall in 2009.